RPGroup-PBoC/mwc_growth/code/processing/microscopy/20190214_r1_37C_glycerol_O2_dilution/README.md

 | Isopropylthiogalactopyranoside (IPTG) | None |

 ## Notes & Observations
-* Cells were harvested early, at OD_600nm between 0.14 and 0.23.
+* Cells were harvested early, at OD_600nm between 0.14 and 0.23, except 10ng/mL which was at 0.12.
 * The ATC stocks used here may actually be 10x more dilute than what is written.

 ## Analysis Files